American Doll Posse

-American Doll Posse is the ninth studio album by American singer-songwriter Tori Amos, released in 2007 by Epic Records.
+American Doll Posse is the ninth studio album by American singer-songwriter and pianist Tori Amos, released in 2007 by Epic Records.
 A concept album, American Doll Posse sees Amos assuming the identity of five different female personalities inspired by Greek mythology in order to narrate stories of life in modern America.
 Themes include opposition to the Iraq War, recording industry misogyny, disillusionment, sexuality, personal loss, and female empowerment in general.
 Musically, the record is more rock-oriented than other studio works by Amos, notably featuring more guitar and drums than previous albums The Beekeeper (2005) and Scarlet's Walk (2002).

 The album peaked at number five on the Billboard 200, marking Amos' sixth top-ten album.
 The lead single in the US, "Big Wheel", was a hit on Triple-A radio.
 In Europe, "Bouncing Off Clouds" was released as the lead single.